7mada123/isolate_generator/README.md

 the usage is the same as the default class with minor difference

 - you have `init` method which is used to initialize the `Isolate`
-- you can get reference to the running `Isolate` `MyClassIsolate,isolate`
+- you can get reference to the running `Isolate` by `MyClassIsolate,isolate`
 - now `sum` method will return `Future<int>` instead of `int` because isolate communications is asynchronous

 ### using the generated class